HazyResearch/deepdive/doc/sampler.md

 In the above, use `sampler-dw-mac` or `sampler-dw-linux` depending on which type of system your are on.
 Note that we have also changed the sampler parameters to use a larger number of iterations for learning and inference because each iteration takes much less time with the high-speed sampler.

-In the current system since version 0.3, DeepDive will automatically choose mac / linux sampler based on your environment, so sampler_cmd is recommended to be omitted.
+In the current system since [version 0.03](/doc/changelog/0.03-alpha.html), DeepDive will automatically choose mac / linux sampler based on your environment, so sampler_cmd is recommended to be omitted.

 ### Setting up dependencies